StackVista/stackstate-docs/stackpacks/add-ons/aad.md

 The AAD Kubernetes service is released independently from StackState, therefore you may benefit from upgrading often.
 To upgrade the AAD Kubernetes service:

-1. Check the [release notes](#release-notes) section at the bottom of this page to find the required helm chart version and image tag for the release.
+1. Check the [release notes](#release-notes) section at the bottom of this page to find the required image tag and helm chart version for the release.
-    - Update image tag in `values.yaml`.
+    - Update the image tag in `values.yaml`.
-    - Fetch the updated version of the helm chart:
+    - Fetch the updated helm chart version:
         ```text
         helm fetch stackstate/anomaly-detection --version 4.1.18
         ```